-In NAACP I, all 67 county boards of elections, including the Philadelphia Board, provided evidence and admissions that confirmed the outdated envelopedating provision serves absolutely no purpose.
-Based on the undisputed facts in that comprehensive record, the NAACP I court granted the plaintiffs' motion for summary judgment, concluding that it was beyond dispute that the envelope-dating provision was "wholly irrelevant" in determining when the voter filled out the ballot or whether the ballot was received by 8:00 p.m. on Election Day.
-NAACP I, 703 F. Supp.
-3d at 678; see also id. at 679 ("Irrespective of any date written on the outer Return Envelope's voter declaration, if a county board received and date-stamped a...mail ballot before 8:00 p.m. on Election Day, the ballot was deemed timely received...[I]f the county board received a mail ballot after 8:00 p.m. on Election Day, the ballot was not timely and was not counted, despite the date placed on the Return Envelope[]"), rev'd on other grounds, 97 F.4th 120.
+In the NAACP case, based on evidence and admissions by the Secretary of State and all 67 county boards of elections, including the Philadelphia Board, the trial court concluded that it was beyond dispute that the envelope-dating provision was "wholly irrelevant" in determining when the voter filled out the ballot or whether the ballot was received by 8:00 p.m. on Election Day.
+Pa.
+State Conf. of NAACP v.
+Schmidt ("NAACP I"), 703 F. Supp.
+3d 632, 679 (W.D.
+Pa.
+2023) ("Irrespective of any date written on the outer Return Envelope's voter declaration, if a county board received and date-stamped a...mail ballot before 8:00 p.m. on Election Day, the ballor was deemed timely received ... "), rev'd on other grounds, 97 F.4th 120.
 The undisputed record in NAACP I further "show[ed], and the parties either agree...or admit..." that county boards did not use the date "for any purpose related to determining a voter's age, citizenship, county or duration of residence, felony status, or timeliness of receipt."
 Id. at 668, 676 (emphasis added).

-These findings were confirmed on appeal: While the Third Circuit reversed based on its interpretation of the scope of the federal statute, it agreed based on undisputed facts and a comprehensive record that "[t]he date requirement ... serves little apparent purpose."
+These findings were confirmed on appeal: While the Third Circuit reversed based on its interpretation of the scope of the federal Civil Rights Act, it unanimously agreed that "[t]he date requirement ... serves little apparent purpose."
 NAACP II, 97 F.4th at 125; see also id. at 127 ("[I]t may surprise, the date on the declaration plays no role in determining a ballot's timeliness[]"); id. at 139-40 (Shwartz, J., dissenting) (In the November 2022 election, "10,000 timely-received ballots were not counted because they did not comply" with the date provision "even though the date on the envelope is not used to (1) evaluate a voter's statutory qualifications to vote, (2) determine the ballot's timeliness, or (3) confirm that the voter did not die before Election Day or to otherwise detect fraud.").

-IV.
-Previous Litigation over the Envelope-Dating Provision
+E. Previous Litigation over the Envelope-Dating Provision

-In each election since 2020, thousands of eligible Pennsylvania voters who submitted their mail ballots on time have faced disenfranchisement based on enforcement of the envelope-dating requirement.4 As a result, the provision has been the subject of several litigations.
+In each election since 2020, thousands of eligible Pennsylvania voters who submitted their mail ballots on time have faced disenfranchisement based on enforcement of the envelope-dating requirement.
+As a result, the provision has been the subject of repeated litigation.